 You'll choose between a Mathematics & Statistics project and a Physics project.

 This class provides you with experience of the skills required to undertake project work, and to communicate the findings in written and oral form using a variety of sources, such as books, journals and the internet.

-The aim of this class is to help you develop as an enquiring independent physicist by undertaking a project under the supervision of a member of staff of the department.
+The aim of this module is to help you develop as an enquiring, independent physicist, by undertaking a research project.
+You'll be under the supervision of a member of staff from the department.